- Basic Information

 - The editors consistently consider the need for avoiding similar situations and process the data as received carefully, without making unauthorised copies or using the considered manuscripts in any inappropriate way.
 Acceptation of final versions of manuscripts is preceded by a detailed overview of the level and extent to which the author(s) express both the willingness and ability to respect the ethical principles associated with academic writing and publishing.

 - The editorial board accepts and further processes (evaluates, appoints to the reviewers, publishes) only scholarly texts which respect the ethics related to academic and scholarly writings and use bibliography and information sources (citing, paraphrasing, referring to other authors) properly, in accordance with citation rules suggested and approved by the editorial board.
-The citation rules are available the journal’s website.
+The citation rules are available on the journal’s website (see Citation Rules).

 - If necessary, before accepting the text, the editorial board may demand a written statement signed by the author(s) confirming that the text has not been published yet and has not been simultaneously submitted to another publication, either print or electronic, regardless of the language in which it was originally elaborated.